 Team meetings and client meetings are pretty much left up to the individuals involved to schedule.
 Our end-of-week meeting is one of the only meetings everyone is expected to show up to.

-This occurs at 2:15pm(UTC-5) on Fridays and it is important for all full time members to attend.
+This occurs at 12:15pm(UTC-5) on Fridays and it is important for all full-time members to attend.
 Contractors are welcome to join, but not obligated.
 We cover updates about client projects and internal projects.
 We play some games, and toast each other with our wins of the week.
 It is a nice way to wind down the work week and get to know each other better.
+This meeting usually lasts 1-2 hours.

 Contractors are expected to devote the majority of the hours they are assigned to their client project.This is usually between 20-30 hours.
 Occasionally we will have a contractor work on internal projects if there are a few weeks between client projects and the contractor is free.